ChelseaDH/product-price-scraper/README.md

 - `name` - name of the product
 - `base_price` - the default price to compare against
+- `category` - the product category (e.g. 'skincare', optional but useful for grouping)
 - `products.links` - a list of retailer URLs for that product

 **Supported retailers:**